 Dennis began his story for Molly.

 “Once there was a Speck Papa and a Speck Granddaughter who went fishing one day together.
 They caught their tiny Speck fish and were going to eat their fish when they encountered something you will never believe … and you’ll have to wait … (he was crying and could hardly talk) until I join you… in Heaven … (everyone was sobbing now) to hear the rest of the story.”

 Even the nurses cried through the short story, but one person didn’t.
 Rebecca was beaming with joy that her daddy was telling her baby girl a Speck story.
 Then she and Jake started laughing at the way Dennis blubbered the last line of the story and soon everyone was laughing uncontrollably together.

 Suddenly Dennis looked up at Molly’s monitors, afraid his shaking with laughter was possibly stressing her system.
 Instead she was responding.
 Her oxygen rate, which hadn’t been above 80 all day, was now at 90!
 Still giggling the six of us turned our eyes to the monitor and watched the numbers climb to 92, then 93, 94, 95, then she it 98, 99 and for a brief second 100!
 We all cheered and clapped at the victory!
 The nurse said she’d never seen anything like it.

 As Molly’s numbers started to fall and our laughter subsided, Rebecca said, “I think God was showing us He could heal her if He wanted to.
 But it was not His purpose for her or for us.”

 Because this is a milestone birthday we are going to have a big party for her on Saturday to remember her life and all the wonders God did that week.
 We have much to celebrate because God is always good.
-And in His great kindness he has given Rebecca and Jake five more living children; twins Piper and Lily who are eight, Rainey who is five and a half, Zeke who is four, and baby Annie who is 18 months.
+And in His great kindness he has given Rebecca and Jake five more living children; twins Piper and Lily who are eight, Rainey who is five, Zeke who is four, and baby Annie who is 18 months.